ssruiz/NurseApp/README.md

-It can be mount on visual studio IDE or a I create a setup , it is on NurseApp\SetupProject\Debug in order to install it.
+It can be mount on visual studio IDE or a I create a setup , it is on https://drive.google.com/drive/folders/1HdqDKCWYAqc0efhf3P9fFqwPKAvizgOe?usp=sharing in order to install it.
 It works but make sure to have mysql server installed